googleapis/google-cloud-java/docs/client_retries.md

 - setRpcTimeoutMultiplier
 - setMaxRpcTimeout

-Total RPC Bounds are controlled by the following settings:
+Total RPC Bounds (an operation) are controlled by the following settings:
 - setTotalTimeout
 - setAttemptCount